Openings Make A Difference Part 1

 Most annoying?
 Disposable opens.
-Thirty seconds of, at best, faux enthusiasm and, at worst, total boredom, while we get to the good stuff, which turns out to be either, 1) a recapitulation of what happened the previous hour; or 2) an update on how many gifts we’ve gotten so far this hour with the kicker of how many that is short of this extremely important hourly goal.
+Thirty seconds of, at best, faux enthusiasm and, at worst, total boredom, while we get to the good stuff, which turns out to be either, 1) a recapitulation of what happened during the previous pledge break; or 2) an update on how many gifts we’ve gotten so far this hour with the kicker of how many that is short of this extremely important hourly goal.

 We need to stop wasting the first 45 to 60 seconds of every pledge break on mechanics and ask ourselves these important questions: Where’s the story?
 What’s the point of all this play-by-play?
 Does anyone really still think that knowing we need 24 more gifts this hour is going to motivate anyone to climb that last step from listener to contributor?
 Really?
-Because if you believe that, there’s some swampland in the Mojave for sale--call us.

 It’s at this point that we invariably hear the protest, “But that’s how we’ve always done it!”
 To which we respond, “Pffffft.”

 Let’s go back to the biggest issue: Listeners want to know that we get it.
 We get why they’re listening.
 We get why they give us money.
 We understand their passion.
 And most important of all, we share it.
 That’s the key.
-Our listeners--the ones still glued to their radios or devices while we’re asking them for money (again)--are crazy about us.
+Our listeners--the ones still glued to their radios or devices while we’re asking them for money are crazy about us.
 Not stalker-crazy, but pretty crazy.
 They love us.
 They love what we’re doing.
 They love our mission, our vision, the whole enchilada.